janelia-flyem/dvid/README.md

 [![Build Status](https://drone.io/github.com/janelia-flyem/dvid/status.png)](https://drone.io/github.com/janelia-flyem/dvid/latest)

-DVID is a distributed, versioned image datastore written in Go that supports different storage backends, a Level 2 REST HTTP API, and command-line access.
+DVID is a distributed, versioned image-oriented datastore written in Go that supports different storage backends, a Level 2 REST HTTP API, and command-line access.

 Documentation is [available here](http://godoc.org/github.com/janelia-flyem/dvid).

+## Philosophy

+DVID gains much of its power by assuming a key-value persistence layer, allowing pluggable storage engines, and creating conventions of how to organize key space for arbitrary type-specific indexing and distributed versioning.

+User-defined data types can be added to DVID.
+Standard data types (8-bit grayscale images, 64-bit label data, and label-to-label maps) will be included with the base DVID installation, although their packaging is identical to any other user-defined data type.

+DVID operations can be run from the command line by knowledgeable users, but we assume that clients will build upon DVID layers to hide the complexity from users.
+DVID currently uses a Level 2 REST HTTP API and plans to incorporate Apache Thrift APIs.

 ## Build Process

-DVID uses the [buildem system](http://github.com/janelia-flyem/buildem#readme) to automatically download and build leveldb, Go language support, and all required Go packages.
+DVID uses the [buildem system](http://github.com/janelia-flyem/buildem#readme) to automatically download and build the specified storage engine (e.g., leveldb), Go language support, and all required Go packages.

+You may choose a storage engine via the CMake variables DVID_BACKEND and DVID_BACKEND_DEPEND in the CMakeLists.txt file.

 To build DVID using buildem, do the following steps: